eve-seat/seat/docs/INSTALL_Ubuntu.md

 SeAT was developed for Linux and has been tested to work fine on CentOS/Ubuntu.
 Chances are you could get it going pretty easily on many other Linux flavors, so feel free to contribute docs with install guides.
 As far as windows support goes... well....

 ### Video Tutorial ###
-A visual walkthrough of installing SeAT on Ubuntu is hosted on asciicinema and can be viewed [here]().
+A visual walkthrough of installing SeAT on Ubuntu is hosted on asciicinema and can be viewed [here](https://asciinema.org/a/14884).
 The walkthrough follows the exact same steps as detailed in the below guide, so feel free to follow along.
-It also shows that you can install SeAT in x minutes :D
+It also shows that you can install SeAT in 13 minutes :D

 ### Installation Preparation ###
 The following guide assumes you are using Ubuntu and are currently logged in as the `root` user.
 A separate guide for CentOS can be found in `docs/`.